๐Ÿ”” Pennsylvania Eviction Notice Laws

 โฐ Varies

-• ๐Ÿ”ด Drug activity: Manufacturing, selling, or distributing controlled substances
+• ๐Ÿ”ด Drug manufacturing, selling, or distribution on premises

-• ๐Ÿ”ด Criminal activity: Violent crimes or felonies on the premises
+• ๐Ÿ”ด Violent crimes or felonies on the premises

-• ๐Ÿ”ด Severe property damage: Intentional destruction of the rental unit
+• ๐Ÿ”ด Severe intentional destruction of the rental unit

 ๐Ÿ›๏ธ Philadelphia: Additional Local Requirements

 Philadelphia has enacted additional tenant protections that go beyond state law.
-Landlords with properties in Philadelphia must comply with both state requirements and Philadelphia’s local ordinances.
+Landlords with Philadelphia properties must comply with both state requirements and Philadelphia’s local ordinances.

-Philadelphia’s Fair Practices Ordinance provides broader anti-discrimination protections than state or federal law, including protections based on source of income (such as housing vouchers).
-Evictions or non-renewals that appear to be based on protected characteristics can result in significant penalties.
+Philadelphia Fair Practices Ordinance provides broader anti-discrimination protections than state or federal law, including protections based on source of income (such as housing vouchers).

-Philadelphia has implemented an Eviction Diversion Program that requires landlords to participate in mediation before filing certain eviction cases.
-This program aims to help landlords and tenants reach agreements without going through the full eviction process.
+Philadelphia Eviction Diversion Program requires landlords to participate in mediation before filing certain eviction cases.
 Check current Philadelphia Municipal Court requirements for the latest program rules.

-Philadelphia has strict lead paint disclosure and certification requirements for rental properties, especially those built before 1978.
-Failure to comply with lead paint requirements can affect your ability to evict and may expose you to significant liability.
+Philadelphia Lead Paint Requirements: Strict lead paint disclosure and certification requirements apply to rental properties, especially those built before 1978.
+Non-compliance can affect your ability to evict.

 Philadelphia’s landlord-tenant regulations change frequently.
-Before proceeding with an eviction in Philadelphia, verify current requirements with Philadelphia Municipal Court or consult with a Philadelphia landlord-tenant attorney.
-The Eviction Diversion Program and other local requirements may affect your process.
+Before proceeding with an eviction in Philadelphia, verify current requirements with Philadelphia Municipal Court or consult a Philadelphia landlord-tenant attorney.

 ๐Ÿ“ฌ How to Properly Serve Eviction Notices in Pennsylvania

 Pennsylvania law requires proper service of eviction notices.
-Using improper service methods can result in your eviction case being dismissed, requiring you to start over.
+Improper service can result in case dismissal.

 1